Cheapest non-owner car insurance companies in Indiana

 What does Indiana non-owner car insurance cover?

-A Indiana non-owner car insurance policy only provides the legally required coverage to be on the road.
-It includes all Indiana minimum car insurance requirements.
-It doesn't cover any damage to the vehicle itself.
+A Indiana non-owner car insurance policy provides only the basic coverage required to drive legally.
+It satisfies all the minimum car insurance requirements in Indiana, but it won't cover any damage to the vehicle you're driving.

 The bottom line: Non-owner car insurance in Indiana

-Indiana drivers may need non-owner car insurance for various reasons, such as renting or borrowing a car.
-However, this type of coverage typically only offers liability coverage to pay for property damage or bodily injuries you cause to others.
-Coverage does not extend to you or the vehicle you're driving.
+Drivers in Indiana might need non-owner car insurance for different situations, like renting or borrowing a vehicle.
+However, this coverage typically only includes liability protection to cover property damage or injuries you cause to others.
+It does not cover you personally or any damage to the car you're driving.

 Non-owner car insurance in Indiana costs an average of $259, with Auto-Owners offering the lowest rates.
 Our analysis found that Auto-Owners is the best overall choice.
 Keep in mind that your age, gender and driving record play a significant role in determining your insurance rates.